ENG 202: Schedule of Readings, Meetings, Lectures, and Assignments

 WEEK VIII

-During our full-class meeting on Mon Mar 4, we will close read four passages of prose in class (two short ones by Julian of Norwich and two by Margery Kempe).
-You need not bring anything to this meeting; Prof. Sergi will introduce all four passages using a handout.
+During our full-class meeting on Mon [date TBA], we will close read a few passages of prose in class (two short ones by Julian of Norwich and two by Margery Kempe).
+You need not bring anything to this meeting; Prof. Sergi will introduce all the passages using a handout.

 • Read Chaucer, Canterbury Tales, pages 141-178 (The Wife of Bath’s Prologue and Tale).
 If you wish, you can read it all while simultaneously listening to my Audio Accompaniment to the Wife of Bath’s Prologue and Tale (click here).
 If you find the audio accompaniment too easy or too intrusive, though, I challenge you to try reading some (or all!) of the early text without the help of the audio.